As trainers, coaches, and educators, knowing which “tool” (theory, training method,

 fully expect that revising our inventories, The Global Competencies Inventory, The Intercultural

-Effectiveness Scale, and, coming soon, The Inclusive Competencies Inventory will be necessary based on new findings.
+Effectiveness Scale, and The Inclusive Competencies Inventory will be necessary based on new findings.
 In fact, we look forward to doing that!
 We consistently track the competency research

 literature in global leadership, intercultural effectiveness, and inclusion to see if discoveries,